GWALN/gwaln/README.md

 ### Basic functionality

-CivicLens CLI is intended for analysts and contributors who review AI-generated encyclopedia content.
+GWALN CLI is intended for analysts and contributors who review AI-generated encyclopedia content.
 It is meant to help them fetch topic snapshots, analyze alignment gaps, and package Community Notes for publication.

-CivicLens CLI reads wikitext and Grokipedia HTML, normalizes both into a shared JSON schema, and runs an analyzer that aligns sections, claims, and citations.
+GWALN CLI reads wikitext and Grokipedia HTML, normalizes both into a shared JSON schema, and runs an analyzer that aligns sections, claims, and citations.
 The CLI then outputs structured analysis files, an HTML report, and JSON-LD Community Notes.
 For more details about the technical implementation, see [the developer documentation](#developer-documentation).

-### What CivicLens CLI does not do
+### What GWALN CLI does not do

 This tool cannot edit Grokipedia or Wikipedia.
 It does not have content moderation powers and cannot publish to the OriginTrail DKG without